viraj-nikam/canvas/README.md

 ## The 30 Second Canvas Installation

 Installing Canvas is really simple.
 Just run `php artisan canvas:install` and follow the on-screen prompts.
+**Congratulations!** Your new blog is set up and ready to go.
+Feeling adventurous?
+Continue on with the advanced options below to get even more out of Canvas.

 # Advanced Options